Coalition Avenir Québec: Fréchette government (2026–present)

+In the leadership election, former Cabinet minister Christine Fréchette was elected CAQ leader, defeating Bernard Drainville with 57.9% of the vote.
+She is the party's first female leader.
+She appointed Ian Lafrenière as deputy premier in her ministry, succeeding Éric Girard as vice-president of the executive council.

+Prior to the 2026 Quebec general election, the party changed its logo and official name to Équipe Christine Frechette – Coalition Avenir Quebec.

 Ideology and policies

 The party has been described as right-wing populist and conservative nationalist, as well as anti-immigration and sceptical of multiculturalism.

 The party self-described itself as being neither of the left nor the right: it is not particularly economically conservative, with economic policies similar to the Quebec Liberal Party and social policies to their right.
 However, its politics have been described in the press as centre-right and populist.
 From the time the CAQ's merger with the ADQ until the Conservative Party of Quebec gained its first MNA in 2021, the CAQ was the most right-wing party in the National Assembly.

 The party includes former federal Conservatives, former provincial Liberals and ex-péquistes.

-Economy, Healthcare and Education
+Economy, healthcare and education

 The party proposes government investment in education and partial decentralization of the healthcare system.
 They promise "to further develop the entrepreneurial culture in Québec" and provide government resources for the private sector.
 The party also supports austerity "to provide the government with the flexibility it needs to adapt to the ongoing changes in the economy"; one measure specifically mentioned is leaving 6,000 open Hydro-Québec employment positions unfilled.

 The party supports abolishing school boards and increasing the autonomy of principals and their governing boards.